Hinterland Field Archers Inc

-6.1.4 by word or conduct brings discredit to the Club and its members or
+6.1.4 by word or conduct brings discredit to the club and its members; or

-6.1.5 as an Officer of the Club is incompetent or inefficient in the discharge of the duties of the Office, commits an offence against the Club.
+6.1.5 as an officer of the club is incompetent or inefficient in the discharge of the duties of the office, commits an offence against the club.

-6.2 Where a member or officer may be charged with an offence pursuant to this section, the President shall furnish to such member or Officer: –
+6.2 Where a member or officer may be charged with an offence pursuant to this section, the President shall furnish to such member or officer:

-6.3 at the next meeting of the Committee after the stipulated time for response, or in the absence of such response, the Committee shall determine whether;
+6.3 At the next meeting of the committee after the stipulated time for response, or in the absence of such response, the committee shall determine whether:

 6.3.1 to take no further action in the matter, in which case the member or Officer shall be so advised; or

-6.3.2 to charge the member or Officer concerned.
+6.3.2 to charge the member or officer concerned.

-6.4 Where a member or Officer is to be charged with an Offence pursuant to this section the President shall furnish to such member or Officer:
+6.4 Where a member or officer is to be charged with an offence pursuant to this section the President shall furnish to such member or Officer:

-6.4.1 a letter detaining the office, and
+6.4.1 a letter detailing the offence, and

-6.4.2 a notice in writing requiring the member or Officer to state in writing within a time specified in the notice whether the truth of offence is admitted or denied, and to submit in writing within such time any explanation desired to be submitted in the matter of the charge.
+6.4.2 a notice in writing requiring the member or officer to state in writing within a time specified in the notice whether the truth of offence is admitted or denied, and to submit in writing within such time any explanation desired to be submitted in the matter of the charge.

-6.5 If the Club Executive Committee, having regard to the evidence available as to the alleged offence and to the statement and explanation, if any, submitted by the member or officer, is satisfied that an offence has been committed, the Club executive Committee may: –
+6.5 If the Club Executive Committee, having regard to the evidence available as to the alleged Offence and to the statement and explanation, if any, submitted by the member or officer, is satisfied that an offence has been committed the Club executive Committee may:

-6.5.1 caution or reprimand the member or Officer or
+6.5.1 caution or reprimand the member or officer, or

-6.5.4 terminate membership in the Club; or
+6.5.4 terminate membership in the Club; suspend membership in the club for a period not exceeding twelve (12) months: or

-6.5.5 if an Officer of the Club remove the Officer from such office.
+6.5.5 if an officer of the club, remove the officer from such office.